Advent

-Advent is a season observed in most Christian denominations as a time of waiting and preparation for both the celebration of Jesus's birth at Christmas and the return of Christ at the Second Coming.
+Advent is a season observed in most Christian denominations as a time of waiting and preparation for both the celebration of Jesus's birth at Christmas and Jesus's return at the Second Coming.
 It begins on the fourth Sunday before Christmas, often referred to as Advent Sunday.
 Advent is the beginning of the liturgical year in Western Christianity.
 The name comes from Latin adventus ('coming; arrival'), translating the Greek parousia from the New Testament, originally referring to the Second Coming.

 The season of Advent in the Christian calendar anticipates the "coming of Christ" from three different perspectives: the physical nativity in Bethlehem, the reception of Christ in the heart of the believer, and the eschatological Second Coming.
 (Note: "since the time of Bernard of Clairvaux (d.
 1153), Christians have spoken of the three comings of Christ: In the flesh in Bethlehem, in our hearts daily, and in glory at the end of time".)

-Practices associated with Advent include Advent calendars, lighting an Advent wreath, (Note: The use of a five-candle Advent wreath involves lighting an additional candle every Sunday and lighting the center Christ Candle on Christmas.) praying an Advent daily devotional, erecting a Chrismon tree, lighting a Christingle, as well as other ways of preparing for Christmas, such as setting up Christmas decorations, a custom that is sometimes done liturgically through a hanging of the greens ceremony.
+Practices associated with Advent include Advent calendars, lighting the candles of an Advent wreath, (Note: The use of a five-candle Advent wreath involves lighting an additional candle every Sunday and lighting a center Christ candle on Christmas.) praying an Advent daily devotional, erecting a Chrismon tree, lighting a Christingle, as well as other ways of preparing for Christmas, such as setting up Christmas decorations, a custom that is sometimes done liturgically through a hanging of the greens ceremony.

 The analogue of Advent in Eastern Christianity is called the Nativity Fast, but it differs in meaning, length, and observances, and does not begin the liturgical church year as it does in the West.
 The Eastern Nativity Fast does not use the term parousia in its preparatory services.